607011/OneRM/README.md

 ### Improve

 You found a bug or miss a feature?
-Feel free to [leave a report](https://github.com/ola-ct/OneRM/issues).
+Feel free to [report an issue](https://github.com/ola-ct/OneRM/issues).

 ## Licenses